-You may buy each Jubilee Fixed Rate Bond in a minimum denomination of \$25,000 (and integral multiples of \$5,000 in excess of \$25,000).
-You may buy each Jubilee Fixed Rate Financing Bond in a minimum denomination of \$100,000 (and integral multiples of \$25,000 in excess of \$100,000).
-You may buy each Maccabee Fixed Rate Bond in a minimum denomination of \$5,000 (and integral multiples of \$500 in excess of \$500).
+You may buy each Jubilee Fixed Rate Bond in a minimum denomination of \$25,000 and integral multiples of \$5,000 in excess of \$25,000.
+You may buy each Jubilee Fixed Rate Financing Bond in a minimum denomination of \$100,000 and integral multiples of \$25,000 in excess of \$100,000.
+You may buy each Maccabee Fixed Rate Bond in a minimum denomination of \$5,000 and integral multiples of \$500 in excess of \$5,000.
+We may specify a lower multiple in excess of the minimum denomination for each of Jubilee Fixed Rate Bonds, Jubilee Fixed Rate Financing Bonds and Maccabee Fixed Rate Bonds in the relevant rate sheet for an issue of bonds.
 The Jubilee Fixed Rate Financing Bonds may only be purchased if financed by an Authorized Institutional Lender.